 Be sure to spend some time in Moulay Idriss either before or after visiting Volubilis.
 It is a darling little town with scenic viewpoints, delicious food, and a lively central square.
 It is perfect for people watching!
 Read more about what to see and do here below.

 Hours and Entrance Fees

-While the area around Volubilis has been inhabited for over 5,000 years, these ruined buildings were constructed after the fall of Carthage in 146 BC when the kingdom of Mauretania came under Roman rule.
+The area around Volubilis has been inhabited for over 5,000 years.
+However, these ruined buildings were constructed after the fall of Carthage in 146 BC when the kingdom of Mauretania came under Roman rule.
 Volubilis was subsequently established as the royal capital of the state and became one of the wealthiest cities in Mauretania.
-The end of Volubilis as a Roman city began in 280 AD as Roman rule collapsed in Mauretania, and finally ended with an earthquake in the 4th century.
-Parts of Volubilus continued to be inhabited up until the 14th century and this was where Moulay Idriss established the mighty Idrisid dynasty of Morocco.
+The end of Volubilis as a Roman city began in 280 AD as Roman rule collapsed in Mauretania and finally ended with an earthquake in the 4th century.
+Parts of Volubilis continued to be inhabited up until the 14th century.
+This was where Moulay Idriss established the mighty Idrisid dynasty of Morocco.